monospaced/paperback/README.md

 You can test for Node and NPM with `node -v` and `npm -v` in your terminal.
 If you don't have them, head over to [nodejs.org](http://nodejs.org/).

-To build Ebla (with the required dependencies); from inside the `ebla/` directory run `grunt` to build once, or `grunt watch` to build automatically whenever a Sass of JavaScript file is updated.
+To build Ebla (with the required dependencies); from inside the `ebla/` directory run `grunt` to build once, or `grunt watch` to build automatically whenever a Sass or JavaScript file is updated.

 ### AngularJS